 6. Orient 2nd Gen Bambino Version 2 Automatic Men’s Watch

-Like all of Seiko's subsidiaries, all the components of Orient watches and their movements are made in house, and that means that you'll get a level of craftsmanship that goes above and beyond with this $100 automatic watch.
-The Bambino is regularly regarded as one of the more popular dress watches around, and the second generation version brings with it an updated and more reliable movement from earlier models as well as a thin profile that makes it a great choice for both men and women.
+Like all of Seiko's subsidiaries, all of the components of Orient watches and their movements are made in-house, and that means that you'll get a level of craftsmanship that goes above and beyond with this $100 automatic watch.
+The Bambino is regularly regarded as one of the most popular dress watches around, and the second generation version brings with it an updated and more reliable movement from earlier models as well as a thin profile that makes it a great choice for both men and women.
 It may be fairly conventional in its design, but that's part of its charm.

 7. Tag Heuer Formula 1 Automatic Mens Watch